mercadopago/devsite-docs/guides/additional-content/security/oauth/pkce.en.md

 3. After correctly sending the codes to Mercado Pago, you will obtain the necessary authorization for PKCE verification in transactions made with OAuth.
 4, Check the authorization code returned in the `code` parameter in the Redirect URL of your server (https://www.redirect-url.com?code=CODE&state=RANDOM_ID).
-5. Finally, send your [credentials](/developers/pt/guides/additional-content/your-integrations/credentials) and the authorization code to the [/oauth/token](/developers/pt/reference/oauth/_oauth_token/post) endpoint to receive the Access Token as a response.
+5. Finally, send your [credentials](/developers/pt/guides/additional-content/your-integrations/credentials) and the authorization code to the [/oauth/token](/developers/pt/reference/oauth/_oauth_token/post) endpoint to receive the _Access token_ as a response.